ibm-cloud-docs/vmwaresolutions/services/mcv_viewingclusters.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:term: .term}

-# Viewing multi-zone stretched clusters
+# Viewing a stretched cluster across multizone region
 {: #mcv_viewingclusters}

-View the summary and detailed information of the multi-zone stretched clusters.
+View the summary and detailed information of the stretched cluster across [multizone region](#x9774820){: term}.

-## Procedure to view multi-zone stretched cluster instance details
+## Procedure to view the details of a stretched cluster across multizone region
 {: #mcv_viewingclusters-procedure-view-inst-details}

 To view the instance summary:

 1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** from the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to check instances for.
-3. In the **vCenter Server Instances** table, view the list of multi-zone stretched cluster instances that are provisioned in the selected user account.
+3. In the **vCenter Server instances** table, view the list of stretched clusters across multizone region that are provisioned in the selected user account.

 | Item        | Description       |
 |:------------- |:------------- |